 BACKGROUND AND RELATIONSHIP TO OTHER PLANS The Boyle Heights Community Plan constitutes one of thirty-five plans that comprise the City's General Plan Land Use Element.
-Including a number of elements, such as Framework, mobility, open space, and safety, the General Plan is the City's fundamental policy document and defines how physical and economic resources are to be managed and utilized over time.
-Decisions by the City with regard to the use of land, the design and character of buildings and open spaces, the conservation of existing housing and contextual infill of new housing, and the provision of supporting infrastructure are guided by the General Plan Land Use Element.
+Including a number of elements, such as Framework, Mobility, Open Space, and Safety, the General Plan is the City's fundamental policy document and defines how physical and economic resources are to be managed and utilized over time.
+Decisions by the City regarding the use of land, the design and character of buildings and open spaces, the conservation of existing housing and contextual infill of new housing, and the provision of supporting infrastructure are guided by the General Plan Land Use Element.
 In addition to the Land Use Element, the City has adopted a Framework Element of the General Plan that establishes how Los Angeles will grow in the future, providing a citywide context for updates to Community Plans and the citywide elements.
 The Framework is focused around seven guiding principles: grow strategically; conserve existing residential neighborhoods; balance the distribution of land uses; enhance neighborhood character through better development standards; create more small parks, pedestrian districts, and public plazas; improve mobility and access; and identify a hierarchy of commercial districts and centers.
 The development pattern described in the Framework Element provides direction and guidance for the city as a whole, as well as in neighborhoods such as Boyle Heights.
 Framework's growth strategy for Boyle Heights is focused around transit and established mixed-use boulevards while maintaining the stability of residential neighborhoods.
 The Boyle Heights Community Plan includes large portions of the region's industrial core along its western and southern borders, which will continue to be prioritized for jobs and industry, while ensuring compatibility with adjacent neighborhoods.
-Appendix A includes further discussion regarding the relationship between the Boyle Heights Community Plan and the City's General Plan.
-California State Legislation such as the Complete Streets Act of 2007 (Assembly Bill 1358) and Landmark Land Use and Greenhouse Gas State Law of 2008 (Senate Bill 375) established greenhouse gas reduction and better integration of multimodal transportation and land use planning as statewide priorities.
-This Plan provides strategies to promote compact development and increase mobility options by planning for more jobs, housing, and amenities in close proximity to transportation resources and each other.
-The Community Plan's importance lies in its ability to shape positive community change and provide guidance that results in sustainable land use that balances the physical character and social urban fabric of the community with citywide policies and regional initiatives.
-The process of developing the Boyle Heights Community Plan was a multi-year collaborative effort in which broad public participation was obtained through a series of meetings and workshops where stakeholders provided input and recommendations.
-Overall, the Plan guides future growth in a thoughtful manner toward the most transit-served areas, which will be crucial to achieve and maintain equitable economic prosperity.
-7
+Appendix A of this document includes further discussion regarding the relationship between the Boyle Heights Community Plan and the City's General Plan.
+California state Legislation such as the Complete Streets Act of 2007 (Assembly Bill 1358) and Landmark Land Use and Greenhouse Gas State Law of 2008 (Senate Bill 375) established greenhouse gas reduction and better integration of multimodal transportation and land use planning as statewide priorities.
+Emission reduction is achieved through strategic infill development near transit and jobs, reducing the number of vehicle miles traveled.
+This Plan increases mobility options by planning for more jobs, housing, and amenities near transportation resources and each other, improving mobility options for residents to access jobs or visit family, while reducing reliance on single-occupant automobiles.
+The Community Plan's importance lies in its ability to shape positive community change and provide guidance that results in equitable and sustainable land use that balances the physical character and social urban fabric of the community with citywide policies and regional initiatives.
+Development of the Boyle Heights Community Plan was a multi-year collaborative effort with broad public participation from community stakeholders.
+The input received through workshops, focus groups, office hours, and collaboration with community-based organizations and the Neighborhood Council served as the policy foundation for the Plan.
+Overall, the Plan guides future growth toward the most transit-served areas, directing development away from residential neighborhoods to achieve and balance regional sustainability goals and neighborhood stability.